leekelleher/umbraco-cloud-toolkit/README.md

-# Umbraco-as-a-Service Community Toolkit
+# Umbraco Cloud Community Toolkit

-The UaaS Toolkit is comprised of the following features...
+The Umbraco Cloud Toolkit is comprised of the following features...

 ##### Razor extension methods: